Hodapp87/bitwise_cyclic_tag/README.md

   bits that change at once.
 I need to use something like a [Gray code](https://en.wikipedia.org/wiki/Gray_code) so that from one coordinate to an adjacent one, only a single bit ever changes.
+- Figure out why the results appear to be nearly identical between normal inputs and Gray code converted inputs.
+In the 12-bit case, they seem to be literally identical.
+I am trying to figure out if I did something wrong, or if this is some sort of normal property of the system.
 - Visualize things a bit better.
 It should be clearer that a given configuration halts, versus seemingly diverges.